-Strong Church-Turing Thesis Running time of a simulated Turing machine is bounded by a polynomial in number of steps of simulated computation.
+Strong Church-Turing Thesis Running time of a simulating Turing machine is bounded by a polynomial in number of steps of the simulated computation.

 This thesis is unchallenged to date for deterministic computations.
 However, it may fail for probabilistic computations (but is conjectured to hold true) and quantum computations (this is the conjecture).
+The failure of the strong Church-Turing thesis for quantum computers is necessary for quantum supremacy to be possible.